 2. Establish Champions in each of the Management Sectors and also at the front line level – champions would be stronger if recognized formally and trained/certified

 3. The Learning & Effectiveness team Certification as appropriate and ongoing co-ordination of overall efforts in support of the programs.

 4. Implementation of Lunch and Learn and Monthly ”Cues” types of initiatives to keep the information fresh and the depth of learning ongoing and stronger.

-5. Expansion of the concepts and actions related to Self Management ‘throughout the organization’.
+5. Expansion of the concepts and actions related to core coaching system ‘throughout the organization’.
 The concepts become part of company day to day life.

 6. Ongoing Support of these initiatives from internal specialists or learning vendors through:

 • Certification Programs

 • Specific Programs that serve new company initiatives